tarides/tezos-context-hash/SPEC.md

 Inode trees contain a list of inode pointers

-**An inode pointer is a pair: *index $\times$ hash*.** *index* is always strictly less than 32.
+**An inode pointer is a pair: *index $\times$ hash*.** *index* is always less than 32.
 A pointer is encoded as follows:

 |    1    |   32   |
 |:-------:|:------:|
 | `index` | `hash` |

-**An inode tree is a triplet: *depth $\times$ len(entries) $\times$ pointers*.** The number of pointers is always less than 32. $pointers$ is a sparse list of pointers: every pointer in the list has a distinct index and the list is ordered by increasing indices, but some indices might be missing.
+**An inode tree is a triplet: *depth $\times$ len(entries) $\times$ pointers*.** The number of pointers is always less than or equal to 32. $pointers$ is a sparse list of pointers: every pointer in the list has a distinct index and the list is ordered by increasing indices, but some indices might be missing.
 Moreover, `len(entries)` aggregates the total number of entries that are reachable via the pointers.
 This information can for instance be used to decide whenever an inode value has to be converted into a inode tree (or the reverse) when a new entry is added (or removed) from the tree.

 An inode tree with `k` pointers $p_1$, $p_2$, ... $p_k$ is encoded as follow: